MicrosoftDocs/sysinternals/sysinternals/downloads/sdelete.md

 - Client: Windows 10 and higher.
 - Server: Windows Server 2012 and higher.
-- Nano Server: 2016 and higher
+- Nano Server: 2016 and higher.